 Remember to get signed, dated receipts whenever you pay rent – whether you pay it to a roommate or the landlord.
 If you pay with a money order, you still need a receipt from the landlord!

-If you put your name on the account, you will be responsible for the whole bill.
+If you put your name on the utility account, you are responsible for the whole bill.
 But, if there is only 1 meter for 2 or more units, the landlord is usually responsible.
 See our fact sheet Shared Utility Meters.

 The utility company may tell you that every roommate is responsible for the whole bill, even if their name is not on the account.
 We disagree.
 We think that only the named customer is responsible.
 If a phone, gas, electric, or water company wants you to pay a bill, and you never agreed to service in your name, talk to your legal aid office.
 You can find them on www.LawHelpMN.org/providers-and-clinics.

 Talk to your roommates about whose name will be on the account.
 If your name is on the account, budget enough money to pay the whole bill each month, in case a roommate does not pay.

 If you miss payments, you can get late fees, a bad credit rating, or the utilities can be shut-off.

 You can set up a budget plan with the utility, so you pay the same amount each month.
 That way, each roommate knows how much they owe each month.

 When you call to get utility service, they can ask who lives with you.
 You do not have to tell them.

 If you do not want your name on the account, then do not send the utility a check with your name on it.
 Tell your roommates not to give your name to the utility.
 And check the monthly bill to make sure your name is not on it.